Patterns and algebra – What numbers are missing?

 Teacher: What information is missing from the word problem?
 (Students think, pair share).
-Ask one student to share what we need to know and write this on the chart (example there were 7 horses in the field).
+Ask one student to share what we need to know and write this on the chart (for example there were 7 horses in the field).

 Teacher: (Students to think, pair share).
-What other information could we include? (example there were 15 horses all together.
+What other information could we include?
+(For example there were 15 horses altogether.
 Use enabling questions What changed?
 What did we learn from this new information?
 What operation could we use and why?
 What do we need to find out?
 Students may discuss using addition or subtraction 15-7 = ?)

 7 + 8 = ? result unknown